Alan Minter

-Alan Sydney Minter (17 August 1951 – 9 September 2020) was a British professional boxer who competed from 1972 to 1981.
+Alan Sydney Minter (17 August 1951 – 9 September 2020) was an English professional boxer who competed from 1972 to 1981.
 He held the undisputed middleweight title in 1980, having previously held the British middleweight title from 1975 to 1976, and the European middleweight title twice between 1977 and 1979.
 As an amateur, Minter won a bronze medal in the light-middleweight division at the 1972 Summer Olympics.

 Early life

-Minter was born in Penge, Bromley, Kent, to his German-born mother Anne Minter, and his father Syd Minter, a plasterer.
+Minter was born in Penge, Bromley, Kent, to Syd and Anne Minter.
+His father was a plasterer, and his mother was of German birth.
 His family moved to Crawley, West Sussex, and he joined Crawley Boxing Club at aged 11, training under John Hillier and Dougie Bidwell.

 Amateur career

 Minter took part at the 1970 European Junior Championships at the middleweight division, but in the very first fight he was stopped in the 2-nd round by Vyacheslav Lemeshev (USSR).
 Because Minter was the 1971 Amateur Boxing Association of England Middleweight Champion, he was selected to box for UK in the Olympics 1972.
 He won a bronze medal at the 1972 Munich Olympic Games in the light-middleweight classification, losing in the semifinal to Dieter Kottysch of West Germany by a 3-2 marginal decision which was hotly disputed.
 Kottysch went on to win the gold medal.